MJ422/RESTTutorial_Quotes/README.md

 #
 # RESTTutorial_Quotes - A Simple REST API Example for HTTP Requests and Responses with Express
 #
-A simple REST API built (with no database connected) to exemplify the fundamentals of starting out a REST API and listening for basic HTTP requests.
+A simple REST API, connected to a database file containing a table of quotes.
+Built to exemplify the fundamentals of starting out a REST API: listening for basic HTTP requests and responding after certain is logic applied to data via your code!